Bernardo-MG/java-patterns/readme.md

 # Java Patterns
-A collection of common design pattern.
+A collection of common design patterns for Java.

 Not all the design patterns have been included in this library.
 This is a compilation of only those which I've needed, and only if there wasn't any available implementation for them.